 There’s one fact you need to face right now before it gets too late: if your e-commerce website is pretty new to the market, you need to have a proof that the products you are selling are high-quality goods users need in their lives.
+You need customer testimonials.

 Here’s what we mean.

 Imagine this: you run an e-commerce site that sells indie brand shoes, and only a handful of people have heard of you.
 Knowing that there are over a dozen indie brands that sell their shoes, as well, you put in the effort, and created a website that will separate your company from your competitors.
 You took care of the website design and the content of your website.
 You made sure that your website visitors get the best user experience.